Work-life balance – have we got it all wrong?

-This suggestion of work-life balance is based on the assumption that work is bad, life is good; spend more time on life and less time on work and you will have a happy life.
-That is the wrong assumption.
+This suggestion of work-life balance is based on the assumption that work is bad, and life is good; spend more time on life and less time on work, and you will have a happy life.

 Let me make a case for work.

-Evolution tells us why we struggle to fit the huge demands of work into our lives.
-We are trying to get ourselves to do something that’s very hard for us.
+Evolution or rather lack of evolution is the reason why we are struggling to fit the huge demands of work into our lives.
+We are trying to get ourselves to do something very hard for us.

 It changes the scale of our troubles.
 Although so often it seems incredibly personal that one fails to combine work harmoniously with family life or with exercise or with maintaining old friendships, the charge should not really be laid primarily against oneself.
 The fault lies with something much larger than our own individual failings (real though those are).
 It lies with where we are in history, with the nature of the economy and in the slow pace of evolution.